 Café Coca-Cola has been a neighborhood staple for years here in Casco Viejo and is frequented by regulars who sit around talking politics and teasing the waitresses.
 Café Coca-Cola is definitely the best cheap food option in the area.
 It goes above its’ generic name and offers a range of typical Panamanian food as well as the basics such as pasta, salads, sandwiches, etc. Plates range from around $2 to $6.
 It is located on Ave.
 Central near the Parque de Santa Ana.

 Relic Bar Search no further, one of the newest and hottest bars in Panama is right here below the hostel.
 Tucked away deep beneath the streets, enclosed in old stone walls, and lit with a delicate glow, this place of the past is infused with the spirit of the present.
 Surviving the passage of time is no feat unto itself.
 Doing so with the funkiness and audacity of the finist modern party is.
 Relic has become that party.
 Open Tuesday night through Saturday night 8:30pm to Late.
 Don’t miss our happy hour for guests between 9pm-10pm, $.50 beers and $1 mixed drinks.
-Thursday nights our Loud Art Event features local artists painting live all night.
 For other events and concert information at Relic please check out www.relicbar.com

-Café Havana is a new addition to Casco Viejo, but is rapidly gaining popularity as the spot to go for a quick drink, a late bite to eat or just a spot to sit and chat with some friends.
+Café Havana is a popular spot to go for a quick drink, a late bite to eat or just a spot to sit and chat with some friends.
 They offer one of the best mojitos in town with a raw sugarcane garnish to keep you from drinking it too fast.
 Located on Ave.
 B near the Plaza de Independencia.